ehmicky/unix-permissions/docs/API.md

 ## positive(permission)

-Remove all negative permissions.
+Removes all negative permissions.
 See [convert()](#convertoctalnumberstatsymbolicobjectpermission) for more explanation.